-&lt;sup>2 Referring to the International Trade chapter from the publication: EurObserv'ER - The State of Renewable Energy in Europe, 2022 edition
+2 Referring to the International Trade chapter from the publication: EurObserv'ER - The State of Renewable Energy in Europe, 2024 edition 3 Employment and turnover are only referring to biofuels in transport.

 CURRENT RENEWABLE ENERGY POLICY

 RES-E

 Malta employs various support schemes to foster the development of renewable energy sources - electricity (RES-E), particularly solar photovoltaic (PV) systems, which are the most viable in the country.
 Solar PV is expected to account for 42% of Malta's renewable energy contribution by 2030.
 Additionally, other renewable energy sources receive support through tender processes.
 According to Malta's National Energy and Climate Plan (NECP, pg.
 40-41), Malta has set a target for RES-E to reach 11% by 2030.
 The competent authorities overseeing these initiatives are the Regulator for Energy and Water Services and the Ministry for Energy and Conservation of Water.